pengeler/projects/README.md

 While the the face displays lists all the typical data, it also draws a height trace, which shows how the user's height over sea level changed during the past few hours.
 This functionality was inspired by a Garmin smartwatch.

-Unfortunately the code was lost when Fitbit Studio was shut down, but an impression of the design in operation is shown below.
+Unfortunately the code was lost when Fitbit Studio was shut down, but an impression of the watchface in operation is shown below.

 <img src="resources/fitbit.jpeg" alt="Fitbit Watchface" width="400"/>